EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 ## EOSIO Docs is Open Source

-The *EOSIO Developers Portal* generates documentation from source files hosted on Github, alongside the [EOSIO](https://github.com/EOSIO) codebase.
+The *EOSIO Developer Portal* generates documentation from source files hosted on Github, alongside the [EOSIO](https://github.com/EOSIO) codebase.
 All documentation assets on [*developers.eos.io*](https://developers.eos.io/) is open sourced and designed to allow community contributions.
 We leverage the power of open source to deliver trusted content to support your EOSIO onboarding and advanced development journey.

 ### A Bit of History